harrymkt/bbb/docs/commands/map/index.md

 these are commands that is related to map, including contribution and building commands.

-for a complete help of the specific map building object, refer to [builder guide](../../builder "learn more about specific building objects in map!")
+for a complete help of the specific map building , refer to [builder guide](../../map "learn more about specific building objects in map!")

 command | description | example
 ---|---|---